 - Mining and manufacturing clients in connection with proposed federal legislation, including (i) Congressional efforts to regulate management of mercury, including work on the Mercury Export Ban Act of 2008 and preparation of white papers for EPA with respect to MEBA, and (ii) proposed Mining Law Reform legislation and Good Samaritan legislation pending in the Congress.

-- A major Comprehensive General Liability carrier in connection with the W.R.
+- A major CGL carrier in connection with the W.R.
 Grace bankruptcy, involving briefing and trial of objections to the proposed Grace plan of reorganization.
 Through negotiations with all relevant parties, potential coverage liability as well as liabilities arising out of over 1,000 “independent actions” brought against the carrier were resolved.

 - A major CGL carrier in nationwide class action alleging bad faith and violations of Unfair Trade Practices Acts in connection with its settlements of thousands of asbestos cases nationwide, and in a separate mass action brought on behalf of hundreds of individuals claiming bad faith in connection with resolution of their asbestos claims in West Virginia.